Roof for House: Types of Roofing Materials

 • to improve the strength of the roof.

-The practicality of use of modern roofing materials is fastened also by the fact that at full or partial repair of a covering repair of bearing designs is possible also.
+The practicality of the use of modern roofing materials is fastened also by the fact that full or partial repair of a covering repair of bearing designs is possible also.
 This is especially important for private housing, which is more than a few decades old.

-Types of roof
+Types

-Depending on the type of materials used, the roof can be:
+Depending on the type of materials used:

 • Bituminous – in the form of soft and flexible shingles, which is suitable for any configuration of roofs.
 The durability of this material is ensured by a multilayer structure.